 - Second Claim.
-Players not selected as a first claim for their respective Region/Corp can, subject to prior mutual agreement by the Rugby Development Officer and appropriate Regional Warrant Officer, play as a second claim for the Region/Corp within whose geographical area they are situated as detailed in BR 3 Chap 24 Article 2412 d(1).
-Other players not required by their first claim Region can, subject to prior agreement, be claimed by any other Regions.
-Players claimed must not compete, in that competition, for other Regions.
+Players not selected as a first claim for their respective Region/Corp can, subject to prior mutual agreement by the Rugby Development Officer and appropriate Team Management, play as a second claim for the Region/Corp within whose geographical area they are situated as detailed in BR 3 Chap 24 Article 2412 d(1).
+Other players not required by their first claim Region can, subject to prior agreement, be claimed by any other Region.
+Players so claimed must not compete, in that competition, for other Regions.

 The Navy Cup competition is organised and played on an annual basis.
 This prestigious knock out ‘Cup’ and ‘Plate’ competition is open to all RNRU affiliated clubs (Ship, Establishments and Units) who meet the necessary criteria.
 Any Serviceman assigned to a ship or establishment is eligible to play and may be selected, provided he conforms to the eligibility rules laid down as per the BR 51 Vol 4, Chap 3.

-This season the RNRU Rugby 10’s Final competition took place on 4 Oct 17 at HMS Heron, Somerset.
-Regional competitions took place on 20 Sept 17 at various locations, the 2 top finalists being invited to the RNRU 10’s Final.
+This season the RNRU Rugby 10’s Final competition took place on Wed 10 Oct 18.
+Regional competitions took place on Wed 19 Sep 18 at various locations, the 2 top finalists being invited to the RNRU 10’s Final.
 The competition is the RNRU’s variation of rugby union and rugby 7’s, with both sides having 10 players, comprised of 5 forwards (2 Props, Hooker and 2 Locks) and 5 backs (Halfback, First Five, 2 Wings and a Full Back).
 The 10-a-side game is used towards the end of the season to maintain the competitive element as the season draws to an end.
 The competition uses versions of the 15-a-side laws with slight modifications.

 RNRU 7’s Competition